pdropes/Volumetric-Display/README.md

 - Shared.h file shares variables between VOXEL.ino and effect.h, or use static variables to avoid conflicts.

 ## WARNING !
-The use of acrylic tube is MANDATORY in this assembly!
+The use of acrylic tube is NECESSARY in this assembly!
 It keeps the boards in place at the top, prevents air friction, and ensures GREATER SAFETY to the touch.
 Its absence can cause PHYSICAL OR VISION DAMAGE, the rotation speed corresponds to between 25 and 42 km/h!